5 Types of Ancestors’ Land Records You Should Look For

 Bounty Land Warrants

 In 1776, the Continental Congress incentivized men to serve in the Revolutionary War with promises of 50 to 1,000 acres of land, depending on their rank.
 This offer extended to conflicts through 1856.
-Keep in mind that often, recipients sold their land to speculators without ever seeing it.
+Keep in mind that recipients often sold their land to speculators without ever seeing it.

 Patents

 US and state governments encouraged settlement with various offers of free land in exchange for certain conditions, such as living on the land for a certain number of years and improving it with trees or structures.
 A key to westward expansion, the Homestead Act of 1862 granted 160 acres of federal government land to those who’d settle and improve it for five years.
-This generated a paperwork, including a land claim (or application) and the patent transferring the land to the claimant once the conditions were met.
+This generated paperwork, including a land claim (or application) and the patent transferring the land to the claimant once the conditions were met.

 Deeds